filintod/workflow-composer-test-1/README.md

 # employee_onboarding_workflow

-### Handles the employee onboarding process with parallel tasks for equipment provisioning and paperwork preparation.
+### Handles the parallel preparation of equipment and paperwork for new employee onboarding.

 ---